1

 Why this matters

 Information hiding is verified by simulating change — Parnas’s original test, and the one industry calls change impact analysis.
 A real engineer’s job isn’t to recite that classes should depend on abstractions.
 It’s to read a system and predict: if this changes, what else changes?
-This step is your final exam for the tutorial: a fresh, never-seen MusicShare app with five modules, three plausible change requests, and one honest tradeoff.
-No coding.
-Pure judgment.
+This step is your final exam for the tutorial: a fresh, never-seen MusicShare app with five modules, four plausible change requests (one of which has the correct answer “don’t refactor”), one honest-tradeoff question, and one cold-transfer case from a different domain.
+Plus one short open-text artifact — a module guide for ui.py — to consolidate everything you’ve learned into the lightest-weight design doc Parnas, Clements & Weiss invented.

 🎯 You will learn to